Eastern hemlock (Tsuga canadensis)

 Field Notes

-Barkpeelings are how we refer to the Catskills hemlock forests after leather tanneries felled and stripped trees for their tannin-rich bark.
-Naturalist writer John Burroughs captured the altered ecosystem in his essay, “In the Hemlocks”:
+Barkpeelings are how we refer to the decimated hemlock forests after leather tanneries felled and stripped trees for their bark.
+This term comes from the writing of Catskills naturalist John Burroughs, whose narratives capture the changing ecosystem.

 Brook trout are a key Catskills species with deep ecological ties to Eastern hemlock.
 The shade hemlocks provide on mountain streams keep waters cool and habitable.
 During the era of tanneries, trout populations suffered twofold from stream erosion where hemlocks had been felled, and toxic runoff from the leather tanning facilities.

-Hemlock woolly adelgid (HWA) can be identified by their egg sacs.
-These appear as white, fuzzy globules between the needles of Eastern hemlock branches.
+HWA can most easily be identified by the white, fuzzy globules they produce between the needles of Eastern hemlock branches.

 Works